 Your job can be one of the contributors to your stress.
 It’s inevitable—there are things beyond your control that could impact your emotional health.
 With the notion that a healthy career refers to being stress-free, how can one eliminate stress at work?

 Too much stress wreaks havoc on every aspect of our lives.
 Although the human body is designed to experience and react to it, we can only handle so much.
 According to a statistics report, 83% of US employees experience work-related stress.
-That’s an alarming figure for a subject that affects the overall health and work productivity of a person.
+That’s an alarming figure for a subject that affects a person’s overall health and work productivity.

-Stress can do so many things to us humans—it can be helpful in staying focused, but most of the time, it’s the opposite.
+Stress can be helpful in staying focused, but most of the time, it’s the opposite.
+Stress can do so many things to the human body.
 It disrupts a person’s totality to the extent that it ruins all aspects of his life, be it personal, mental, career-wise, or physical.

 There are a lot of reasons why a person experiences this in a work setting.
-It could be because of the amount of workload, environment, colleagues, management, difficult boss, long shifts, and the pressure to perform well.
+It could be because of the amount of workload, work environment, colleagues, management, demanding boss, long shifts, and the pressure to perform well.
 All these stress-inducing factors can lead to a stressful job.

 But how do you know you are under stress at work?
-It starts when you feel constant nagging anxiety, loss of interest on tasks, continuos work burnout, trouble in sleep, lack of concentration, consistent headaches, social withdrawal, and alcohol or drug dependency.
+It starts when you feel constant nagging anxiety, loss of interest in tasks, chronic work burnout, trouble in sleep, lack of concentration, consistent headaches, social withdrawal, and alcohol or drug dependency.
 You can cut down these symptoms once you find ways to eliminate stress at work.